 While small-scale applications should involve the developers’ discretion, potentially high-risk AI applications that may compromise users’ privacy and data security should be governed by law-making bodies.
 This allows product owners to build innovative solutions while keeping AI ethics in mind.

-If you are planning to build an AI-based solution for your business without taking any chances regarding AI ethics, Vizio Consulting helps you build robust AI solutions.
+If you are planning to build an AI-based solution for your business without taking any chances regarding AI ethics, VIZIO helps you build robust AI solutions.
 Our team of experienced and trained tech experts ensures that the software products you build are 100% ethical and beneficial to society at large.